 loads there is a weight fee of $5.00 for every 8,000 pounds

 (or portion thereof) for weight over the legal weight limit

 of the vehicle.
 Additionally, if the move uses one or more of

 the three toll roads there will be a $11.00 flat fee for each

 How many days do I have to make my move?

-Hauling permit duration is three (3) days (Start Date - Expiration
+Hauling permit duration is five (5) days (Effective Date - Expiration Date).Permitted